Sai-sys-cmd/Chat-Application/README.md

 ## Future Deployment (Optional)

-If you want to deploy the app online using Firebase, follow these steps:
+If you want to deploy the app online using Firebase, follow these steps (Only if there is HTML implemented):

 1. Install Firebase CLI:
     ```sh